Obstructions to the integrability of VB-algebroids: Background material about -groupoids and -algebroids

 \section{Background material about $\mathcal{VB}$-groupoids and $\mathcal{VB}$-algebroids}

 In this section we briefly recall the definition of $\mathcal{VB}$-groupoids and their infinitesimal counterparts, $\mathcal{VB}$-algebroids.
-There are several ways to introduce such structures, we shall follow \cite{BCdH} and do this by means of homogeneous structures.
-Given a vector bundle $V \to M$, we shall denote by $m_\lambda:V \to V$ the fiberwise scalar multiplication by $\lambda \in \R$.
-The map $m: \R \times V \to V; (\lambda,v)\to m_{\lambda}(v)$, will be referred to as the {\bf homogeneous structure} associated to the vector bundle structure on $V$ (see \cite{GrabR} for further details).
+There are several ways to introduce such structures, we shall follow \cite{BCdH} and do this by emphasizing the role of the underlying homogeneous structures.